bastelix/calServer-print/README.md

 ## ♻ Release Build

-The release packages depend on a bundled Python/Streamlit executable.
-For packaging a small launcher script (`launcher.py`) is used to start Streamlit in headless mode.
+The release packages depend on a bundled Python/NiceGUI executable.
+For packaging a small launcher script (`launcher.py`) is used to start NiceGUI in headless mode.
 Build it first using PyInstaller:

 ```bash